 Vermont Family Network (VFN) empowers and supports all Vermont families of children with special needs so that all children reach their potential.
 Our vision is that all Vermont families help their children reach their potential.
 The values which guide us are: Family-Centered, Respect, Collaboration, Making a difference, and Accessibility.

-- Provide information, connections and support about your child’s health and development
+- Provide information, connections and support about your child’s development, education, and health

 - Help you understand your child’s education plan, including special education and Section 504